 Considerations for monetary policy

+The Board remained committed to doing what it reasonably could to support the Australian economy, and would maintain highly supportive monetary conditions until its goals for employment and inflation were achieved.
 Members affirmed that the cash rate target would be maintained at 10 basis points, and the rate of remuneration on Exchange Settlement balances at zero, for as long as necessary.
 The Board will not increase the cash rate until actual inflation is sustainably within the 2 to 3 per cent target range.
 For this to occur, wages growth would need to be materially higher than it is currently.
 This would require significant gains in employment and a return to a tight labour market.
-The Board does not expect these conditions to be met until 2024 at the earliest.
+The Board viewed these conditions as unlikely until 2024 at the earliest.

 The Board reaffirmed the existing policy settings, namely:

 - a target for the cash rate of 0.1 per cent

 - an interest rate of zero on Exchange Settlement balances held by financial institutions at the Bank

 - a target of around 0.1 per cent for the yield on the 3-year Australian Government bond

 - the expanded Term Funding Facility to support credit to businesses, particularly small and medium-sized businesses, with an interest rate on new drawings until 30 June 2021 of 0.1 per cent